eudoxia0/eudoxia0.github.io/article/_posts/2025-04-16-two-years-of-rust.md

 }
 ```

-Fuctions which are fallible simply return a `Result`, e.g.:
+Functions which are fallible simply return a `Result`, e.g.:

 ```rust
 enum DbError {